dotnet/AspNetCore.Docs/aspnetcore/signalr/redis-backplane.md

 [Redis Cluster](https://redis.io/topics/cluster-spec) utilizes multiple simultaneously active Redis servers to achieve high availability.
 When Redis Cluster is used as the backplane for SignalR, messages are delivered to all of the nodes of the cluster without code modifications to the app.

-There's a tradeoff between the number of nodes in the cluster and the availability of the backplane, increasing one decreases the other.
-When additional nodes are added to the cluster, the backplane's availability to process messages is reduced.
+There's a tradeoff between the number of nodes in the cluster and the throughput of the backplane.
+Increasing the number of nodes increases the availability of the cluster but decreases the throughput because messages must be transmitted to all of the nodes in the cluster.

 In the SignalR app, include all of the possible Redis nodes using either of the following approaches: